epflgraph/graphai/README.md

 1. Add a `[ratelimiting]` section to the `config.ini` file.
 2. Add a `limit` variable to this section, which selects your desired rate-limiting schema.
-Two schemas are available by default: `unlimited` (which is self-explanatory) and `base`, which uses a predefined set of sensible rate limits for each endpoint group (plus one global rate limit that applies to the entire API).
+Two schemas are available by default: `unlimited` (which is self-explanatory) and `base`, which uses a predefined set of sensible rate limits for each endpoint group (plus one "global" rate limit that applies to the entire API).

 If you need finer-grained control over the rate limits, read on.